invertedv/testGo/docs/index.md

   has a nice desciption of its advantages.
   <br><br>
 - **Is open source**<br>
-  There are example scripts in the [scripts](https://github.com/invertedv/goMortgage/tree/master/scripts) directory.
-The scripts are configured to work with the
+  There are example scripts in the
+  <a href="https://github.com/invertedv/goMortgage/tree/master/scripts" target="_blank" rel="noopener noreferrer" >scripts</a>
-  ClickHouse table for the Fannie Mae data produced by
+  directory.
+The scripts are configured to work with the ClickHouse table for the Fannie Mae data produced by
   <a href="https://pkg.go.dev/github.com/invertedv/fannie" target="_blank" rel="noopener noreferrer" >this package.</a>
   Since goMortgage is open source, it can be customized to other data sets by you.